aziontech/azion/README.md

   azioncli edge_services [command]

 Available Commands:
-  create      Creates a new edge service delete      Deletes a service based on a given service_id describe    Describes a service based on a given service_id list        Lists services of an Azion account resources   Manages resources in a given edge-service update      Updates parameters of an edge service
+  create      Creates a new Edge Service delete      Deletes a service based on a given service_id describe    Describes a service based on a given service_id list        Lists services of an Azion account resources   Manages resources in a given Edge Service update      Updates parameters of an Edge Service

 Flags:
   -h, --help   help for edge_services